regolith-linux/website/content/en/docs/Overview/_index.md

 Modern computers are complex machines with many observable attributes.
 For the day-to-day operation however, most of these can be ignored.
 Each user has a specific subset of system state they care about, and so there is no one perfect configuration for every user.
 By default Regolith provides on-screen state information on the bar for the user's workspaces, keybindings help, network and CPU utilization, notifications, and the system time.
 More or less items can be configured by the user as needed.

 In addition to the transient system information provided on the bar, the system configuration can be changed by the user via the <code>Settings</code> application.
 This configuration system is part of GNOME, and provides a rich set of UI pages to configure WiFi networks, Bluetooth devices, displays, and other devices.

+### Configuration Files

+While most of the common tasks of system management and administration are handled by graphical interfaces such as `Settings`, lower-level configuration is done by editing configuration files that are installed as part of Regolith.
+For example, to change what information is presented on the bar, or to tweak the border width of windows, editing configuration files is required.
+These customizations are covered in the [customization section](https://regolith-linux.org/docs/customize/).

 ## Where should I go next?